ehsan18t/MagicX-Toolbox/README.md

       9. Make options more user friendly
 -->

+>[!NOTE]
+> **Use [_MagicX Toolbox_](https://github.com/ehsan18t/magicx-toolbox-gui) (GUI) instead of this script based app.
+With that you get an user friendly UI also can restore/undo any change you made.**
+>
+> This repository will not be maintained anymore.
+I am putting everything on the MagicX Toolbox GUI.

 <h1 align="center">MagicX Toolbox</h1>
 <div align="center">
   <strong>Ultimate tool to control your 64-bit Windows 10</strong>